BLOG

 • APIs are the new infrastructure

 As Product Delivery Lead at Credit Direct Limited, this transformation isn’t abstract; it’s real.
-Every mobile app feature, investment tool, and AI-powered interaction is a direct descendent of the branch’s legacy.
+Every mobile app feature, investment tool, and AI-powered interaction is a direct descendant of the branch’s legacy.

 So, while we mourn, we also celebrate.
 The bank branch is dead.
 Long live digital, intelligent, and inclusive finance.